The Orbital Eccentricity--Radius Distribution for Warm, Single Planets in TESS: Discussion

 \subsection{Population-level eccentricity distribution}

-Under the assumption that the full warm-single population is best described by a single Beta distribution (Figure \ref{fig:population_distributions}, left panel), we infer a distribution that is strongly concentrated around $e=0$ with an extended tail to high eccentricities, with posterior median population mean $\langle\mu\rangle = 0.262_{-0.021}^{+0.023}$ (Table~\ref{tab:beta_betamixture_results}).
+Under the assumption that the full warm-single population is best described by a single Beta distribution (Figure \ref{fig:population_distributions}, left panel), we infer a distribution that is strongly concentrated around $e=0$ with an extended tail to high eccentricities, with posterior median population mean $\langle\mu\rangle = 0.221_{-0.027}^{+0.018}$ (Table~\ref{tab:beta_betamixture_results}).
 This result indicates that the typical warm single in our sample is consistent with moderate eccentricity.

-However, a single continuous distribution can convolve substructure.
-When we adopt a two-component Beta mixture model (Figure \ref{fig:population_distributions}, right panel), the population resolves into a primarily low-eccentricity component with weight $w_{1} = 0.767_{-0.051}^{+0.058}$ and mean $\mu_1 = 0.138_{-0.030}^{+0.031}$, plus a secondary high-eccentricity component with weight $w_2 = 0.233_{-0.058}^{+0.051}$ and mean $\mu_2 = 0.722_{-0.038}^{+0.049}$ (Table~\ref{tab:beta_betamixture_results}).
-The low-$e$ component is slightly elevated, but consistent with formation and/or migration pathways that preserve or damp eccentricities (e.g., disk migration or \textit{in-situ} formation, \citealt{Lin:1996, Batygin:2016, Boley:2016}), whereas the high-$e$ component points to post-disk dynamical excitation in a non-negligible fraction of systems.
-We note that we do not compute Bayesian evidences for the hierarchical models considered here, so we use the mixture model primarily as a physically motivated description of the population rather than a formally selected model class.
+However, a single continuous distribution can convolve substructure, and we thus also adopt a two-component Beta mixture model (Figure \ref{fig:population_distributions}, right panel).
+The population largely still appears consistent with the single Beta model to within 1$\sigma$.
+If one assumes that the mixture model captures the convolution of two populations, the sample settles on a primarily low-eccentricity component with weight $w_{1} = 0.72_{-0.26}^{+0.16}$ and mean $\mu_1 = 0.118_{-0.070}^{+0.058}$, plus a secondary high-eccentricity component with weight $w_2 = 0.28_{-0.16}^{+0.26}$ and mean $\mu_2 = 0.49_{-0.16}^{+0.15}$ (Table~\ref{tab:beta_betamixture_results}).
+We find stronger evidence of this population mixture in the next Section.
+Overall, the low-$e$ component is slightly elevated, but consistent with formation and/or migration pathways that preserve or damp eccentricities (e.g., disk migration or \textit{in-situ} formation, \citealt{Lin:1996, Batygin:2016, Boley:2016}), whereas the high-$e$ component could point to post-disk dynamical excitation, but may also be consistent with migration in a cavity of the protoplanetary disk \citep{Debras:21, Romanova:23}.
+We note that we do not compute Bayesian evidences for the hierarchical models considered here, so discussion of the mixture model is purely a physically motivated description of the population rather than a formally selected model class.